Can I plug in the OBD2 port, or pair to the car's bluetooth?

 No, you need a special wiring harness.
 This is because the data we want to see is only available on the CAN bus, which is the car's internal bus, where car components speak to eachother.
 The OBD2 ports in Model S, 3, X, Y only contain +12v and the car's VIN number.
 The car's bluetooth is only for voice (speaker phone) and music.

 Will there be an IOS version?

 Yes!
 IOS version is out since April 29, 2020.
-It is still very young, please bear with us while we work out some bugs and add more features.
+It is still very young as it had to be rebuilt from the ground up to work with IOS.
+Please bear with us while we add more features.

 Google Play: https://support.google.com/googleplay/answer/2479637

 With Google Play we can also manually give a refund, if all else failes, and if you send us the Google order number.
 We will do this for any reason, even buyer's remorse.

 With App Store we can't refund you manually, but it seems their refund policy is less strict than Google, and will allow refunds for any reason including buyer's remorse.

 Is it OK to give you 1 star and an angry review because I didn't read the first line of the app description, and didn't buy a wiring harness?